e107inc/e107-easyshop/readme.txt

 	- easyshop_latest_menu.php: new menu to display latest product addition
 	- ipn_functions.php: when minimum stock level of 1 is reached for stock products the admin will receive an alert by e-mail
 	- ipn_functions.php: when user purchased more than there is in stock the the admin will receive an alert by e-mail
+	- ipn_functions.php: when product is switched to 'out of stock' the admin will receive an alert by e-mail
 	- easyshop_class.php: new function easyshop_alerts to send e-mails to admin
  * Altered Features:
    - includes/prototype.js: upgrade from 1.6.0.2 to 1.6.0.3